alan-turing-institute/REG-handbook/content/docs/working_at_the_turing/visa.md

 ## Indefinite Leave to Remain (ILR)

-> [!note]
-> The last ILR application within REG happened in July 2025.
+The last ILR application within REG happened in July 2025.

 For ILR applications, you can also get the application fee reimbursed.
 To make a claim for ILR, you should get in touch with HR, who will send a form to fill in.